 Bathrooms with an L shape are relatively easy to distribute.

-a) In a small bathroom layout for an L-shaped room, you should consider placing the sink opposite the door.
+a) In an L-shaped room, you should consider placing the sink — maybe, a wall-mounted sink — opposite the door.
 If possible, place the shower on the short side and the toilet on the other side of the sink.
 If the downspout is on the short side, you can also place the toilet and a small shower or tub on the other side of the sink, from wall to wall.

 4. Square bathrooms